WalrusNetwork/markdown-content/other/jobs/en.md

 > Our API is the backbone of our technology and is responsible for managing all the servers we run across our scalable infrastructure.
 API Developers will be the ones working on this crucial part of our infrastructure.

-Qualifications:
+> Qualifications:

 - Experience in Ruby and Ruby on Rails
-- An understanding of Kubernetes, cloud services, Git, internet networking, and GraphQL services
+- An understanding of functional design patterns
+- Experience with creating and using GraphQL services
-- Good communicator, will need to maintain proper documentation on their work
+- Experience with service based workflows
+- Basic HTML skills are helpful

 ### **Plugin Developer**